syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <tr>
 <th style="font-size:14px" width="100px">Reason
 </th>
-<td>The exception may occur if the 'runtimes' folder is not copied correctly.
+<td>The exception may occur if the runtimes folder is not access.
 </td>
 </tr>

 <tr>
 <th style="font-size:14px" width="100px">Solution
 </th>
-<td>To overcome the exception, you can add read, write, and execute permissions for the "runtimes" folder.
+<td>To overcome the exception, you can add read, write, and execute permissions for the runtimes folder.
 </td>
 </tr>